 - Risk management and experience from a business of scale and complexity;

 - The ability to successfully deliver change: experience of transforming business processes to improve efficiency and effectiveness at significantly lower cost.

 - We positively welcome applicants from all backgrounds.
 All public appointments are made on merit following a fair and open competition.

 How to Apply

-In order for us to progress your application please submit the following completed documentation:
+In order to apply, please submit the following:

-This post is regulated by The Commissioner for Public Appointments
+This post is NOT regulated by The Commissioner for Public Appointments.